waelamer/Azure-Cloud-Praxisbeispiele/Q1/readme.md

 4. **Variables for Configuration**:
    The solution is highly configurable, utilizing variables for essential aspects such as `web_app_name`, `location`, and `sku_name`.
 This allows for easy modifications without changing the core logic of the Terraform code.
 The output block also returns the default hostname for the web app, which simplifies post-deployment access.

+## Zusammenfassung
-Additionally, I've incorporated Application Insights for monitoring and diagnostics, which wasn't part of the original requirements but adds valuable observability features to the web app.
+I've incorporated Application Insights for monitoring and diagnostics, which wasn't part of the original requirements but adds valuable observability features to the web app.
 I've also enforced HTTPS (`https_only = true`) to enhance the security of the application, even though HTTP is allowed for testing purposes.